 As a member of both the Federal Deposit Insurance Corporation (FDIC) and the Deposit

-EBSB Direct (FDIC Certificate # 33510) has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 6.01% (excellent) based on June 30, 2016 data.
-In the past year, EBSB Direct has increased its total deposits by $500.66 million, an excellent annual growth rate of 19.6%.
-Please refer to our financial overview of EBSB Direct for more details.
+EBSB Direct/East Boston Savings Bank has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 1.14% (excellent) based on September 30, 2018 data.
+In the past year, the Bank has increased its total non-brokered deposits by $799.4 million, an excellent annual growth rate of 24.89%.
+Please refer to our financial overview of EBSB Direct/East Boston Savings Bank (FDIC Certificate # 33510) for more details.

-Established in 2009, EBSB Direct is an internet subsidiary of East Boston Savings Bank (established 1849), which can traces its beginning to the Noddle’s Island area, a center of commerce highlighted by shipbuilding, carpentry, sugar-refining and iron foundries.
+While EBSB Direct is a relatively new institution (2009), East Boston Savings Bank (founded in 1849) can traces its beginnings to the Noddle’s Island area, a center of commerce highlighted by shipbuilding, carpentry, sugar-refining and iron foundries.
 Those early merchants and world-famous shipbuilders were the leaders in the formation of East Boston Savings Bank.

-165 years later, following growth in size and scope (including a merger with Mt.
-Washington Cooperative Bank), East Boston Savings Bank is the largest community bank in Suffolk County, holding assets in excess of $3.8 billion.
+Nearly 170 years later, following organic growth and mergers with Mt.
+Washington Cooperative Bank (2010) and Meetinghouse Bank (2017), East Boston Savings Bank is the sixth largest bank in Massachusetts, holding assets in excess of $5.7 billion.